Akshay-Kesarkar/riview15/README.md

 ----------------------------------------------------------

-3. Change your ID and password in related filed for database
+3. Change your ID and password in related like database

 4. Do Heroku deployment from your account store it in your Git Hub